firebase/firebase-ios-sdk/Carthage.md

 ## Versioning

-Unlike the CocoaPods distribution, the Carthage is like the Firebase zip release in that all the Firebase components share the same version.
+Unlike the CocoaPods distribution, the Carthage distribution is like the Firebase zip release in that all the Firebase components share the same version.
 Mixing and matching components with different versions may cause linker errors.

+## Static Frameworks

+Note that the Firebase frameworks in the distribution include static libraries.
+While it is fine to link these into apps, it will generally not work to depend on them from wrapper dynamic frameworks.

 ## Acknowledgements